 STEP 6: Scrub-a-dub-dub!

-Next, use a Scotch Brite scouring pad to really work off that burnt-on food!
-It is where paper towels are all handy; you don’t need to rinse; wipe the grease out.
-Fold it in half and scrub; the grease should be coming off.
+Next, use a Scotch Brite scouring pad to work off that burnt-on food!
+It is where paper towels are handy; you don’t need to rinse; or wipe the grease out.
+Fold it in half and scrub it; the grease should be coming off.